NubeIO/rubix-ce-docs/docs/hardware/controllers/io-controllers/IO-16/Installation-&-Configuration.md

-## Connecting RS-485 Network (Wired Network) ##
+## 2.3.
+Connecting RS-485 Network (Wired Network) ##

-When using the wired network connection, the Nube-iO iO Module RS-485 modbus connection is used.
+When using the wired network connection, the Nube iO Rubix iO 16 RS-485 Modbus connection is used.
 The connector is terminated and installed as shown below.

 |           	| ![max200px](img/IO-16-wiring.png)     |
 |-----------	|----------------	|